costoffreedom/costoffreedom-book/book/opening:freedom/freedom-as-a-commodity.md

 information and immediate release.</p>

-> Pete Ippel's art is conceptual in nature and spans a variety of media from the traditional to the cutting edge.
-Pete's personal account is [@hypermodern](https://twitter.com/hypermodern).
+> Pete Ippel’s art is conceptual in nature and spans a variety of media from the traditional to the cutting edge.
+Pete’s personal account is [@hypermodern](https://twitter.com/hypermodern).